Generalized Emergent Dark Energy Model and the Hubble Constant Tension: Concluding remarks

-\acknowledgments WY was supported by the National Natural Science Foundation of China under Grants No. 11705079 and No. 11647153.
+\acknowledgments The authors thank the referee for raising some important queries which improved the article.
+WY was supported by the National Natural Science Foundation of China under Grants No. 12175096 and No. 11705079, and Liaoning Revitalization Talents Program under Grant no. XLYC1907098.
 EDV acknowledges the support of the Addison-Wheeler Fellowship awarded by the Institute of Advanced Study at Durham University.
 SP gratefully acknowledges the Mathematical Research Impact-Centric Support Scheme (File No. MTR/2018/000940) funded by the Science and Engineering Research Board, Govt. of India,.
 AS would like to acknowledge the support of the Korea Institute for Advanced Study (KIAS) grant funded by the Korea government.
-X. Li is supported by National Natural Science Foundation of China under Grants Nos.
-12003006, Hebei NSF under Grant No. A202005002.
+X. Li was supported by National Natural Science Foundation of China under Grants Nos.
+12003006, Hebei NSF under Grant No. A2020205002.